Vaibhav-kesarwani/Codeforces-Problem-Recommender/README.md

 # Credits
-All the credit goes to (Vaibhav Kesarwani)[https://vaibhavkesarwani.vercel.app/].
+All the credit goes to [Vaibhav Kesarwani](https://vaibhavkesarwani.vercel.app/).